wgeorge1990/atl-web-102918/11-active-record-migrations/NOTES.md

 The Rails Migrations Guide is pretty good.
 But here are some important things to remember.

 1. Go in `db/migrate/` folder.
-2. They should inherit from / subclass `ActiveRecord::Migration`
+2. They should inherit from / subclass `ActiveRecord::Migration[5.2]`
+3. The file name for the migration must match the class name inside it.
-3. They must be _run from the command line** to take effect / change your database.
+4. They must be _run from the command line** to take effect / change your database.
+  * `rake db:migrate`
-4. They **cannot** be re-run.
+5. They **cannot** be re-run.
 As a result, if we want to change the database we either:
    * a) Write another migration.
    * b) "Rollback" or undo the last migration, then change the code and re-migrate.